stateloader/cloud_project/README.md

     (3) Security

-Unlike the phony device under my sink, a real Waste Management Company might oversee thousands of devices and probably think twice before copy/pasting this kind of sensitive information burn it down to the metal like me.
-Guess *AWS Key Management Service (AWS KMS)* might suit this second thought well; a service that - among others - pairing identities with certificates and keys digitally and encrypt- and decrypts data flows.
+Unlike the phony device under my sink, a real Waste Management Company might oversee thousands of devices and probably think twice before copy/pasting this kind of sensitive information and burn it to the metal.
+Guess *AWS Key Management Service (AWS KMS)* might suit this second thought well; a service that centralizes security management while - among others - pairing identities with certificates and keys digitally and encrypt- and decrypts data flows.

 << Picture by deadline >>